PrincetonUniversity/job_defense_shield/docs/alert/your_first_alert.md

 ## Step 3: Testing the Emails

-Before running the live alert, let's run a test by including `--email` with `--no-emails-to-users`:
+Let's run a test by adding the `--email` flag with the `--no-emails-to-users` modifier:

 ```
 $ python job_defense_shield.py --excessive-time --email --no-emails-to-users
 ```

 The command above will only send emails to the addresses in `admin_emails`.
+Make changes to your email message and then rerun the test.

 ## Step 4: Send the Emails to Users

-When you are happy with the settings in `config.yaml` and the email message, run the alert to send emails to the offending users:
+When you are happy with the settings in `config.yaml` and the email message, run the alert with only `--email` to send emails to the offending users:

 ```
 $ python job_defense_shield.py --excessive-time --email
 ```

-Once again, those in `admin_emails` will receive copies of the emails.
+Once again, those listed in `admin_emails` will receive copies of the emails.

 ## Step 5: Examining the Violation Files

 Note that if you run the same command again it will not send any emails.
-This is because a user can only receive an email for a given alert once per week.
+This is because a user can only receive an email for a given alert once per week (by default).

-Take a look at the violation files that were written:
+Take a look at the violation files that were written (with the path set by `violation-logs-path`):

 ```
 $ ls /path/to/violations/excessive_time_limits/
 u18587.csv
 u45521.csv

+$ cat /path/to/violations/excessive_time_limits/u18587.csv
+User,Cluster,Alert-Partitions,CPU-Hours-Unused,Jobs,Email-Sent
+u18587,della,cpu,497596,644,03/17/2025 18:35:58
 ```

 !!! warning "Changing partitions"